 Link to Oral assessments, and assessed presentations for examples of what can be done to help people who stammer, and a less technical summary of the Equality Act rules.

-The ‘2007 Code of Practice’ on this page means the Code of Practice (revised) for providers of post-16 education and related services (link to dera.ioe.ac.uk), dated 2007.
+The ‘2007 Code of Practice’ on this page means the Code of Practice (revised) for providers of post-16 education and related services (pdf, dera.ioe.ac.uk), dated 2007.
 The 2007 Code may still be in force, but is out of date in that it does not include the Equality Act 2010.

 In general the normal types of claim apply – they are listed on my Types of discrimination page.
 They apply to students of the university or other institution.
 There are also provisions which, as regards qualifications, extend protection to disabled people who are not students at the institution.